-Neural implicit representation is a novel approach that turns traditional explicit discrete representations (e.g. point clouds, polygon meshes, or voxels) into the iso-surface of some continuously defined differentiable fields represented through a neural network \cite{Park2019DeepSDF, Mescheder2019OccNet, Chen2019Decoder}.
-To improve the performance when overfitting the network to complex 3D shapes, a series of techniques have been proposed, such as exploring the optimal hyper-parameters \cite{Davies2020Overfit}, training strategies \cite{Duan2020CurSDF}, positional encoding \cite{Tancik2020PE}, and sinusoidal activation \cite{Sitzmann2020SIREN}.
-Another line of work focuses on extending the capability of neural implicit representations to general shapes like open surfaces, such as neural unsigned distance field \cite{Chibane2020UDF}, or modified SDF \cite{Chen20223PSDF}.
+Neural implicit representation is a novel approach that turns traditional explicit discrete representations (e.g., point clouds, polygon meshes, or voxels) into the iso-surface of some continuously defined differentiable fields represented through a neural network \cite{Park2019DeepSDF,Mescheder2019OccNet, Chen2019Decoder}.
+To improve the performance when overfitting the network to complex 3D shapes, several techniques have been proposed including exploring the optimal hyper-parameters \cite{Davies2020Overfit}, different training strategies \cite{Duan2020CurSDF}, positional encoding \cite{Tancik2020PE}, and sinusoidal activation \cite{Sitzmann2020SIREN}.
+Another line of work focuses on extending the capability of neural implicit representations to general shapes like open surfaces using a neural unsigned distance field \cite{Chibane2020UDF} or modified SDF \cite{Chen20223PSDF}.
 However, these prior approaches cannot faithfully recover sharp features or cannot scale between fine-grained shapes and large scenes.